 That's the thing, Sean.

-You gotta remember is as we learn things about this and through this investigation, or whatever you want to call it.
+You got to remember is as we learn things about this and do this investigation or whatever you want to call it, the reality is we're seeing, we're peering into things that have been going on forever.

-Because when we look at um what is happening now in the media and the montage that you played there at the beginning, the reality, Sean, is that, and Daniel, please pay c close attention to this.
+That's important for people to remember because when we look at what is happening now in the media and the montage that you played there at the beginning, the reality, Sean, is that, and Daniel, please pay close attention to this, the reality is that they are probably, I would hypothesize, and I said this last week, right, in Media Matters, you know how they always jump in and do stuff.

-I said that that um the majority of these things that they're talking about are bought and paid for by the DNC.
+I said that the majority of these things that they're talking about are bought and paid for by the DNC, not the Republican Party, not Donald Trump.

 It's the DNC that has their hands in with the Russians.

-It was the DNC that was doing all these things to get a Pfizer against them, a man that was going to become president and defeat the establishment person, Hillary Clinton, that they assumed was going to win.
+A man that was going to become president and defeat the establishment person, Hillary Clinton, that they assumed was going to win.

-It's not just the the American media, the global media is doing the same thing.
+The global media is doing the same thing.

 Sean, there's a family tree of leftists in this country.

-They are the media personnel that uh spew lies, and then when you tell the truth, they go after you and try to ruin you.
+They are the media personnel that spew lies, and then when you tell the truth, they go after you and try to ruin you.

-Now they're at first they were trying to do it immediately to get him impeached, now they're looking at the long term, and that's exactly what you see.
+Now, at first, they were trying to do it immediately to get him impeached.

 I think Nunez is a great American.

-He's brought us the truth, and he's doing his constitutional duty, and he's getting, you know, the same liberal crap that everybody gets that tries to tell the truth.
+And he's getting, you know, the same liberal crap that everybody gets that tries to tell the truth.

-We'll take a break more with Danielle and Jonathan on the other side as we continue on the Sean Hannity Show.
+We'll take a break more with Danielle and Jonathan on the other side as we continue on the Sean Hannity show.

-Uh I guess at the end of the day, you don't seem to care all that much that a Russian dossier was paid for by Hillary Clinton.
+I guess at the end of the day, you don't seem to care all that much that a Russian dossier was paid for by Hillary Clinton.

-Not only was it designed to lie to the American people and affect the outcome of an election, and that Bernie Sanders had a primary stolen, and that a Pfizer court was lied to you don't have a problem with the Pfizer court being purposely misinformed.
+Not only was it designed to lie to the American people and affect the outcome of an election, and that Bernie Sanders had a primary stolen, and that a FISA court was lied to it.

-The Pfizer court was not told that Hillary Clinton paid for this op Research on Trump.
+The Pfizer court was not told that Hillary Clinton paid for this op research on Trump.

 That's all.